|How This Guide Is Organized|

 If weather is an issue where you live, you’re a good candidate for an all-wheel drive vehicle that can handle the rainy or snowy days with confidence.
 If your home is at the end of a gravel road that gets muddy in the winter, you might need to go a step further and opt for a four-wheel drive SUV with high ground clearance and a low-range transfer case for maximum traction.

 Looking for a car for the urban jungle?
 Smaller cars that are more maneuverable tend to excel in the land of grocery store parking lots and parallel parking.
 Look at fuel prices where you live.
-If they exceed the national average, you might want to opt for a high-mpg gasoline vehicle, diesel, hybrid, or even battery-electric vehicle.

 You’ll want to look at cars that not only fit your daily commuting needs, but also your transportation needs on the weekend and on longer trips.
 Unless you can afford a car for each role, you’ll want to find a balance of the two.